Pyrogens are fever-causing agents which contaminate medicines and vaccines as a consequence of the manufacturing process.

 For this reason a third test – the monocyte activation test (MAT) – was developed as a replacement for the RPT for quantifying pro-inflammatory/non-endotoxin pyrogenic contaminants of medicines and vaccines.

 All three tests are described in the British and European Pharmacopoeias.

 Our laboratory has considerable expertise in the detection of pyrogenic contaminants of parenteral preparations using the monocyte activation test and bacterial endotoxins test for the purposes of medicines control and research and development.

 Our area was responsible for preparing the 2nd and 3rd International Standards (IS) for endotoxin as well as the new standard for the BET described in the US and European Pharmacopoeias.

 The 3rd IS for endotoxin also serves as the standard for the European Pharmacopoeial MAT Methods A and B. A total of 3 x 25,000 vials of endotoxin – all with the potency of 10 000 IU of endotoxin per vial – were filled to preserve global harmonisation of unitage for this important standard.

-As an Official Medicines Control Laboratory (OMCL) our area is responsible for:
+As an the UK’s National Control Laboratory our area is responsible for:

 The role of the pyrogen testing area in medicines control is much wider than carrying out routine testing.
-We advise about product testing, methodology and regulatory requirements, including setting pharmacopoeial specifications, to the pharmaceutical industry, regulatory organisations and other OMCLs to develop new policies and practices.
+We advise about product testing, methodology and regulatory requirements, including setting pharmacopoeial specifications, to the pharmaceutical industry, regulatory organisations and other Official Medicines Control Laboratories (OMCLs) to develop new policies and practices.